Technology and Social Change

 Key Takeaways

-1. Jobs = bundles of tasks — tech affects tasks differentially
+1. Jobs are bundles of tasks — automation hits tasks, not whole jobs.

 References